PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 result, while the following topological sort remains unchanged; cleanup alone does not require shape propagation.

+The recursive safety fallback currently computes layout-validation metadata before its high-rank BatchMatMul and indexed binary-convergence owners.
+The validator is pure, so characterization fixes the intended boundary at the terminal graph and requires an empty terminal result to remove validation errors inherited from the recursive lower.
+This changes diagnostics only; the mutation owners and their ordering remain fixed.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to the same Reshape and records its `SHAPE`/`GATHER` prefix.
 After all direct